pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part06_next_steps.md

-# Summary and Next Steps
+# Conclusions and Next Steps

+Congratulations for making it to the end of this Hands On Lab!
+We hope you enjoyed using CDE first hand.

+### CDE Recap

 CDE is the Cloudera Data Engineering Service, a containerized managed service for Spark and Airflow.